capreolina/rangifer_diary/066/README.md

 > \[W\]e are still imposing the restrictions that our finite set of odd jobs is indeed finite, has a [cardinality](https://en.wikipedia.org/wiki/Cardinality) of at least two, and that — importantly — each member of the set is a well-defined “odd job” that exists on the same conceptual level as, but is distinct from, every other member of the set, in a way that is more or less analogous to [the biological notion of “species”](https://en.wikipedia.org/wiki/Species).

 …Then we need a way to chop down our ontology into a single conceptual level, with the understanding that there can always be “subjobs, subsubjobs, etc.” below that level, and possibly even “superjobs” above it.
-Ultimately, we want our taxonomical structure to co-occupy this upper level alongside where the “superjobs” (c/w)ould be, because we don’t want to organise odd jobs based on their definition (and therefore simply on which definitions are strictly more general, or less general, than some others) and nothing else.
+Ultimately, we want our taxonomic structure to co-occupy this upper level alongside where the “superjobs” (c/w)ould be, because we don’t want to organise odd jobs based on their definition (and therefore simply on which definitions are strictly more general, or less general, than some others) and nothing else.
 It’s pretty clear to me (and should become even more clear when we really start nailing down (a) taxonom(y/ies)) that defining a taxonomy based on the subjob relation is certainly _possible_, but pretty much misses the point, and leaves a lot (most?) of odd jobs stranded, somehow completely unrelated to every other job.
 So flattening things out gives us a simple and easy starting point (again, as elaborated in §1 of this part), and in doing so, we don’t want to flatten out our beginners to the point of asphyxiation.

 If we — to use just one example — wanted to separate besinners from STRginners, it seems that we could easily float out some arguments that justify doing so, even given our definition of “odd job” expounded in pt. i of this series.
 A [natural-language](https://en.wikipedia.org/wiki/Natural_language) definition of these two jobs can still, arguably, satisfy our “simplicity” and “naturalness” requirements.
 For example: